 If you’re relatively inexperienced at shooting video the prospect of working out the best lighting for your shots can be a daunting one.
-To simplify things, we guide you through the process to help break down the nuts and bolts of getting the best lighting for videos, and the pros and cons of each option.
+To simplify things, we guide you through the process to help break down the nuts and bolts of getting the best lighting for video, and the pros and cons of each option.

 What you’ll learn